esatefekorkmaz/K-Mod/README.md

-# SC-EMod
+# K-Mod
 Extra admin commands, much basic shop menu and any other extra features for Sven Co-op.
 Shared for portfolio.

-Note: Commands from SC-EMod are used with Advanced Say Commands by Lt.Ibrahim.
+Note: Commands from K-Mod are used with Advanced Say Commands by Lt.Ibrahim.
 You have to prefer say commands from chat to use SC-EMod commands.

 <b>Examples:</b>